BLUEBL0B/Secret-Sing-Box/Docs/cf-scan-ip-en.md

 ## How to Select a Cloudflare Subnet?

-We'll use the CloudflareScanner tool to test latency and download speeds for Cloudflare's CDN, identifying the fastest IP addresses (IPv4 and IPv6).
+We will use the CloudflareScanner tool to test latency and download speed for Cloudflare's CDN, identifying the fastest IP addresses (IPv4 and IPv6).
 Run the scanner without VPN/proxy.

 ### Main Features

 - Latency and download speed testing for Cloudflare IP addresses.
-- Ability to specify custom parameters for more accurate testing.
+- Can be used with custom parameters for more accurate testing.
-- Supports testing IP addresses from other CDNs and websites.
+- Supports testing IP addresses of other CDNs and websites.

 ### Usage on Windows